Experimental Benchmarking of Energy-saving Sub-Optimal Sliding Mode Control: Preliminaries

 The imposed $\beta_1, \beta_2$ constraints \eqref{eq:2:1:8}--\eqref{eq:2:1:10} have a well-interpretable graphical visualization as shown in Fig. \ref{fig:21}.
 The set of admissible $\beta_1, \beta_2$ values is inside of a color-shadowed triangle.
-The $\beta_1 = \beta_2$ edge recovers the original energy-saving SM control.
-Obviously, the $D/U$ ratio determines the size of an admissible $\{\beta_1, \beta_2\}$ set.
-It also determines whether the negative $\beta_2$-values are allowed, while it can lead to a twisting mode during the convergence, see \cite{ruderman2023energy}.
-Recall that it is on the interval $(\beta_2, \, \beta_1)$ where the control value is switched off, i.e. $u=0$, and thus operates as energy-saving.
-This appears at each reaching cycle, i.e. between two consecutive extremal values of the sliding variable, i.e. $\sigma_{M_i}$ and $\sigma_{M_{i+1}}$, and during the entire convergence range.
+The $\beta_1 = \beta_2$ edge recovers the original sub-optimal SM control.
+Obviously, the $D/U$ ratio determines the size of the admissible $\{\beta_1, \beta_2\}$ set.
+It also determines whether the negative $\beta_2$-values are allowed, while this can lead to a twisting mode during the convergence, see \cite{ruderman2023energy}.
+Recall that it is on the interval $(\beta_2 \sigma_{M}, \, \beta_1 \sigma_{M})$ where the control value is switched off, i.e. $u=0$, and thus operates as energy-saving.
+It appears at each reaching cycle, i.e. between two consecutive extremal values, i.e. $\sigma_{M_i}$ and $\sigma_{M_{i+1}}$, and that throughout the entire convergence period.